What factors steered you toward leadership?

 “Perfect fit for what I wanted to accomplish next”

 I am blessed to have been a broadcast journalist in the Twin Cities for many years.
 It’s a career that has taken me to different countries and allowed me to report on people from all walks of life.
 I am also a lifelong learner and one of my dreams was to continue my learning on an authentic and deeper level.
-This happened when I enrolled in the Master of Arts in Leadership program at Augsburg College.
-After a search of the college’s offerings, I decided a MAL degree was a perfect fit for what I wanted to accomplish next.
+This happened when I enrolled in the Master of Arts in Leadership program at Augsburg University.
+After a search of the University’s offerings, I decided a MAL degree was a perfect fit for what I wanted to accomplish next.

 I was also intrigued in the wide variety of course offerings and the flexibility in course components.
 This was important to me because I was a returning student who hadn’t been in a classroom setting for many years.
 These various options were critical to my comfort level and success.